Auto-WLM: machine learning enhanced workload management in Amazon Redshift

 Another crucial lesson was the need for explainability and debugging tools.
 When ML-driven decisions lead to unexpected outcomes, it's essential to have insights into why a decision was made and direct ways to override or fix it.
 This emphasizes the importance of holistic evaluation and development of robust systems for monitoring and managing ML-enhanced components in production environments.

-Finally, the Redshift team says they observed synergies/efficiencies from sharing models across different database components within the larger AWS ecosystem, and call for more research on this area.
+Finally, the Redshift team says they observed synergies/efficiencies from sharing models across different database components (I guess this would have to be within the same cluster given that learning is workload specific), and call for more research on this area.

 Maybe my one followup question to the team would be this.
 Was there an unintuitive thing that Auto-WLM did which when looked under the broader system lens made sense holistically?
 This would be something that shows up as suboptimal in the narrow evaluation experiments, but the decision turns out to be a holistically optimal one in an unintuitive manner?